|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 Based in Canada, Diva Cup is one of the oldest and most established period cup brands in the world.
 There are thousands of excellent customer reviews on Amazon and a great overall rating.

-The Diva Cup a super-solid product made from the highest quality medical grade silicone and it truly is a product that you can feel good about using.
-It’s one of the best menstrual cup brands in the world, hands down.
+The Diva Cup a super-solid product that you can feel good about using.
+It’s one of the best sanitary cups in the world, hands down.

 If you’re a menstrual cup beginner, you’ll want to consider trying the Diva Cup.
 It’s an average firmness, which means that it’s easy to insert (it pops open), but it’s also comfortable (doesn’t push so strongly against the vaginal canal walls).

-Many people try the Diva Cup for their first menstrual cup, and then end up sticking with it for the rest of their lives.
-It really is that good!
+Many people try the Diva Cup for their first one, and then end up sticking with it for the rest of their lives.
+It really is that good, and you’ll be well on your way to a worry free period experience!

-The MoonCup is another one of the best menstrual cup brands in the world.
+The MoonCup is another one of the best brands in the world.
 The Moon Cup is manufactured in England from the best medical-grade silicone.

 The size, shape and fit of the Moon Cup is very similar to the Diva Cup, although there are a few small differences (see: Moon Cup vs. Diva Cup for details about the differences between these two popular period cup brands).